sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/Razor/Pages/GettingStarted.razor.md

 NB: This guide assumes some familiarity with first-order logic.
 It won't explain first-order logic concepts - it'll just explain how to use FoL via this library.

-## Writing Sentences
+## Writing Formulas

-The first challenge is to write sentences.
+The first challenge is to write formulas.
 This can be done in several ways.
-This section will use the following sentence as an example:
+This section will use the following formula as an example:

 `∀ g, c, IsGrandparentOf(g, c) ⇔ [∃ p, IsParentOf(g, p) ∧ IsParentOf(p, c)]`

 ..that is, a definition of a grandparent.
 We use this example because its very straightforward but includes a decent cross-section of FoL elements.

-### Writing Sentences as Code - Directly
+### Writing Formulas as Code - Directly

-The most direct way to express sentences is to directly compose instances of the types found in the top-level `SCFirstOrderLogic` namespace into a tree structure, like this:
+The most direct way to express formulas is to directly compose instances of the types found in the top-level `SCFirstOrderLogic` namespace into a tree structure, like this:

 ```
 using SCFirstOrderLogic;